 What to Do in Goblin Valley State Park

 The main highlight of Goblin Valley State Park is the Goblin Overlook viewpoint.
-Here visitors will discover an expansive valley filled with hoodoos, or goblins, of various shapes and sizes.
+Visitors will discover an expansive valley filled with hoodoos, or goblins, of various shapes and sizes.
 These numerous hoodoos were formed over millions of years through gradual erosion of Entrada sandstone.
-At the Goblin Overlook viewpoint, visitors can walk down in the valley and get a closer look at these uniquely structured rock formations.
+Walk down in the valley and get a closer look at these uniquely structured rock formations.